cryptoflop/remix-light/README.md

 ## Contribute

-To start develop run `npm run dev` and debug the extension through the VSCode debugger.
+Start developing with `npm start` and debug the extension through the VSCode debugger.

 ## Bugs and Suggestions